-Group's policies for securing collateral varies according to the business segment which the counterparty is classified in.
+Group's policies for securing collateral varies according to the counterparty business segment.
 Most common form of collateral accepted to mitigate counterparty credit risk is cash deposit (margining).
 The amount of cash deposit depends on the difference of the current Mark to Market value of a transaction and a limit agreed.
-In this case the wrongway risk is eliminated.
+In this case the wrong- way risk is significantly reduced.
 Adopting ISDA Master Agreements mitigates the risks further.